JDBurchHuzzah/jdburchhuzzah.github.io/index.md

 Hello!
 I am JD Burch!

-I am a high school senior in High School.
+I am a high school senior.

 I play Bass Clarinet, as well as Tenor Sax!
 I earned a Division 1 rating at the MSBOA State Solo and Ensemble Festival multiple times on Bass Clarinet, and was also accepted into the MSBOA District 4 Honors Band in 2023!
 I am  auditioning for the 2024 MSBOA All State Symphony Orchestra.